iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Surely we mathematicians may seem a bit too anxious with all these questions, but they are for good reasons.
-Besides the guarantee that everything works, proving the existence of a solution in many cases also teaches us how to construct this solution.
+Besides the guarantee that everything works, in this case proving the existence of a solution also teaches us how to construct it!
-In fact, this will be just the case!
-In the next section we are going to adapt the theorems in here into algorithms to solve the Bellman equation.
+So pay attention, because in the next section we're going to adapt the theorems in here into algorithms to solve the Bellman equation.

-Recursion has a deep relationship with fixed points.
+Recursion has a deep relationship with fixed points, allowing us to use whichever is more practical to our goals.
-For example, we can adapt the Bellman equation as the fixed point of an operator
+To solve a problem with dynamic programming, our first step will be to write the Bellman equation as the fixed point of an operator
-$\Bellman : (\States \to \R) \to (\States \to \R)$ called, you can guess, the _Bellman Operator_.
+$\Bellman : (\States \to \R) \to (\States \to \R)$ called --- guess what --- the _Bellman Operator_.
 It takes value functions to value functions and is defined as

 $$